witseie-elen4010/2023-group-lab-004/Documentation/ADR's/DevStoriesAdded.md

 ### Sprint 3

 - Dev Story added to create two seperate dashboard for student and lecturer.
 So that each user can see a different dashboard.

+### Sprint 4
+- Dev Story added to add today button so that user can change current month view to todays month.